 The Downtown Revolving Loan program was authorized by the Janesville City Council in June of 2014 with an initial investment of $54,000.
-The City’s investment was made through the appropriation of proceeds from retiring Tax Increment Finance districts, and is being supplemented by matching $10,000 commitments from each of the following local lending institutions: Blackhawk Community Credit Union, BMO Harris Bank, Blackhawk Bank, Johnson Bank, and First National Bank and Trust.
+The City’s investment was made through the appropriation of proceeds from retiring Tax Increment Finance districts, and is being supplemented by matching $10,000 commitments from each of the following local lending institutions: Blackhawk Community Credit Union, BMO Harris Bank, Blackhawk Bank, Johnson Bank, Old National Bank, and First National Bank and Trust.

 The Downtown Janesville Revolving Loan Program is available to eligible applicants seeking to make improvements to buildings they own or operate out of in Downtown Janesville.
 Eligible activities include façade renovation, creation/improvement of upper story residential units, investments in commercial tenant spaces, and more.
 Applicants are required to coordinate a pre-application conference with the program officer prior to submitting an application.
-All completed applications will be reviewed by the Revolving Loan Review Committee, which meets on the first Thursday of the month at 1 pm at Janesville City Hall.
+All completed applications will be reviewed by the Revolving Loan Review Committee, which meets on the second Thursday of the month at 3:30 pm at Janesville City Hall.